Technical standards

 The version consists of major, minor and patch numbers, separated by periods.
 The patch number can be omitted if it is zero.
 The initial release should be 0.1.
 Versions prior to that begin with 0.0.1, and are all release 0.
 Versions that begin with “0.” are betas, whereas those that begin with “0.0.” are alphas, and ideally should only be used for internal testing, prior to the first release.

-Each source code archive file must be signed, with a detached, ascii armored signature (.asc file).
+Each source code archive file must be signed, with a detached, ASCII armoured signature (.asc file).
 If an RSA key is used, it must be at least 4096 bits.

 Log file format